Senc3951/Telegram-Bot/README.md

 ```

 #### Notice that when we call SendAsync we are not actually awaiting it, that's because all we do in those functions, is add an asynchronous task to the Queue and when the task is first in line, the task is being awaited.

+#### By doing this, we are not blocking the program if from some reason, it takes a lot of time to execute the task (Eg. Send a 50 MB file).